eoinkelly/notes/css/flexbox.md

     * float, clear does nothing
     * vertical-align does nothing
     * `column-*` properties do nothing
-* absolutely positioned children of flex-containers do not particupate in flex because they are not in flow
+* absolutely positioned children of flex-containers do not participate in flex because they are not in flow

 * flex-item
     * establishes a new formatting context for its contents